Connerjm/README-Generator/README.md

   - [x] Tests.
   - [x] Questions. - Puts username and email as links.
   - [x] License. - Creates a badge and links to the respective opensource article.
+- [x] Formats all the information and writes it to a file name RENAMEME.md to be renamed and copied into the users repo.

 ## Installation